martide/literature/README.md

   static_pages_storage_dir: "/tmp/literature/static_pages"
 ```

-2. Setup Literature database tables that will be used for content management by creating a new migration.
+2. Setup Literature database tables by creating a new migration.
 This will create all necessary tables `Publication`, `Post`, `Author`, and `Tag`.

 ```elixir
 defmodule MyApp.Repo.Migrations.SetupLiterature do